fluxninja/aperture/docs/content/reference/configuration/agent.md

 <!-- vale on -->

-JobConfig is config for Job
+JobConfig is configuration for a periodic job

 <dl>
 <dt>execution_period</dt>